-Dr. Florian Martin-Bariteau is the University Research Chair in Technology and Society, an Associate Professor of Law and Technology at the Faculty of Law, Common Law Section and the Director of the Centre for Law, Technology and Society at the University of Ottawa and the Director of the AI + Society Initiative.
+Dr. Florian Martin-Bariteau is the University Research Chair in Technology and Society, an Associate Professor of Law and Technology at the Faculty of Law, Common Law Section, the Director of the Centre for Law, Technology and Society at the University of Ottawa and the Director of the AI + Society Initiative.
 A technologist and creative turned legal scholar, his research focuses on technology law, ethics and policy, with a special interest in blockchain, artificial intelligence, cybersecurity, whistleblowers and intellectual property.

-Beyond leading Canada’s premier research group on technology law, ethics and policy, Dr. Martin-Bariteau is the Scientific Director of the AI + Society Initiative.
+Beyond leading Canada’s premier research group on technology law, ethics and policy, Dr. Martin-Bariteau is the Director of the AI + Society Initiative.
 He also co-leads, with Dr. Elizabeth Dubois, Connected Canada, a pan-Canadian interdisciplinary research initiative on citizenship in a digital context.
 In addition, he serves on the Board of Directors of the NCE SERENE-RISC, Canada’s smart cybersecurity network, and is involved in two SSHRC Partnerships, Autonomy through Cyberjustice Technology and Global Journalism Innovation Lab.

 Dr. Martin-Bariteau also holds a Licence in Law (with distinctions and Dean’s List), a Maîtrise in Business Law, and a Master in Intellectual Property and Information Technology Law (with distinctions) from the Université d’Aix-Marseille (France).
 In addition, he holds both a Certificate in Criminal Law, Criminology and Forensic Sciences, and a Certificate in Legal and Moral Sciences.